Revised 15 December

-Will the autumn and winter reduce the mortality gap between Sweden and Norway and Denmark?
-Will Sweden, after accepting many deaths in spring, see fewer of them in the future?
-Will those who died early reduce the number of deaths seen later?
-Will a (still low!) level of community immunity help slow down the epidemic in winter?
-In any case, evaluations of cell phone data show that Swedes traveled much less during the summer than, for example, Norwegians or Danes, so they may have imported less infections from summer vacation hotspots.
-For a detailed discussion of herd immunity, see Randolph 2020.
+At the end of the summer, some people speculated that the winter would have reduced the mortality gap between Sweden and Norway or Denmark.
+Would Sweden, after accepting many deaths in spring, see fewer of them in the future?
+Would a (still low!) level of community immunity help slow down the epidemic in winter?
+After all, cell phone data had shown that Swedes traveled less during the summer than, for example, Norwegians or Danes, and might have imported less infections from summer vacation hotspots.

 However, other countries have performed much better, managing to keep infections low.
-For example, Cuba and Costa Rica have enforced strict testing, isolation and quarantine measures.
+Cuba and Costa Rica, for example, have enforced strict testing, isolation and quarantine measures.
 The most successful country so far has been Uruguay that managed, though a mix of effective testing, contact tracing, isolation and quarantine, to keep infection rates very low without generalized lockdowns.
 The President simply asked, rather than ordered, people to stay home for their own well-being and that of fellow citizens (Taylor 2020).

-In Australia, transmission was initially driven by multiple SARS-CoV-2 importations by returned international travelers which accounted for over half of locally acquired cases (Seemann 2020).
-However, on 20 June, the State of Victoria reported a spike in community transmitted cases, apparently following lax implementation of quarantine measures, that resulted in a large outbreak with more than 20,000 cases and 800 deaths and the imposition of strict lockdown measures in the State and a night curfew in Melbourne.
-An easing of restrictions only started mid-September, following a major decrease in the number of new cases.
+In Australia, transmission was initially driven by multiple SARS-CoV-2 importations by international travelers which accounted for over half of locally acquired cases (Seemann 2020).
+However, on 20 June, the State of Victoria reported a spike in community transmitted cases, apparently following lax implementation of quarantine measures, that resulted in a large outbreak with more than 20.000 cases and 800 deaths and the imposition of strict lockdown measures in the State and a night curfew in Melbourne.
+Easing of restrictions only started mid-September, following a major decrease in the number of new cases.

-However, there has been no COVID-19 explosion in Africa.
-Has time come to hypothesize an “African exception”?
-It is probably too early to say but demographics might explain in part the difference.
+Has time come to hypothesize an “African demographic exception”?
 In the Democratic Republic of the Congo and Malawi, for instance, only 2-3% of the population is older than 65 years (Kalk 2020), in sharp contrast to Europe at 20,5% or Lombardy at 26%.
-If 65-year-old SARS-CoV-2 infected individuals are 100 times more likely to die from COVID-19 than a 25-year-old, we should expect two different epidemics.
+If > 65-year-old SARS-CoV-2 infected individuals are 100 times more likely to die from COVID-19 than a 25-year-old, we should expect two different epidemics.
 Simply, the age pyramid might make the difference.

 The COVID-19 epidemic started in Wuhan, in Hubei province, China, and spread within 30 days from Hubei to the rest of mainland China, to neighboring countries (in particular, South Korea, Hong Kong and Singapore) and west to Iran, Europe and the Americas.
 The first huge outbreaks occurred in regions with cold winters (Wuhan, Iran, Northern Italy, the Alsace region in France).